 The goal of the Graduate Climate Conference (GCC) is to provide a discussion forum for graduate students undertaking research on climate and climate change in an array of disciplines throughout the physical sciences, biological sciences, social sciences, and humanities.
 The format is designed to encourage new climate researchers to become acquainted with the details of diverse areas of study and to place their own work in the broader context of the climate research community.

-The GCC will return to Cape Cod, Massachusetts for its 11th iteration in November 2017.
+The GCC will return to Cape Cod, Massachusetts for its 13th iteration November 7-10, 2019.
 Historically, the responsibility for organizing the GCC has rotated between grad students from MIT and the University of Washington.
-This year’s conference will be a joint venture between students from the MIT Program in Atmospheres, Oceans and Climate and the Woods Hole Oceanographic Institution.
+This year’s conference will be a joint venture between students from the MIT Program in Atmospheres, Oceans and Climate, the Woods Hole Oceanographic Institution, and the Harvard University Department of Earth and Planetary Sciences.

 More information about this year’s meeting will be available soon.
-For updates, check our blog, or connect with us via Twitter/Facebook (top right of this page).
+For updates, revisit the website soon or connect with us via Twitter.
 In the meantime, you can contact our organizers at email@example.com.